-Living Desert Zoo and Gardens State Park is ranked as number one of the top attractions in Carlsbad, NM, by Trip Advisor.
-In the 1.3-mile self-guided tour of the park, you’ll experience the Chihuahuan Desert in all its beauty and uniqueness.
+Living Desert Zoo and Gardens State Park is ranked as one of the top attractions in Carlsbad, NM, by Trip Advisor.
+In the 1.3-mile self-guided tour of the park, you will experience the Chihuahuan Desert in all its beauty and uniqueness.
 At a leisurely pace, the walk requires about 1.5 hours and will take you through various habitats.

 As you walk the trail, you’ll be greeted by a fantastic display of cacti, yuccas, agave, shrubs, trees, and over 40 types of animals from the Chihuahuan Desert, North America’s largest desert.

 The Park is arranged in Chihuahuan Desert life zones that take you from the dry, windblown sand of the sandhills, through the life-giving Arroyo, to the populated Pinon Juniper Zone, and finally to the Mountain Canyons.